• Home

 Grill up some exotic flavors and change up your summer grilling with this Thai beef salad recipe.
 You will love the spicy flavors in this recipe.
 Thai beef salad with the exotic flavors of lemongrass, tamarind, spicy chili garlic sauce and palm sugar make for a spectacular flavor profile and so easy to make.
 I love to use flank steak and cut it on the bias into strips for my salad. | ethnicspoon.com

 The tantalizing flavors of Thai food are a symphony for the senses.
-Exotic ingredients such as lemongrass, tamarind, and palm sugar make for a spectacular flavor profile.
-Today I bring you Thai beef salad with peanut lime dressing.
-I made it for my family for Sunday night dinner two weeks ago, and it was a big hit.
-There was even a little left over for my husband to take in his lunch the next day.
+Exotic ingredients such as tamarind, Thai basil, and palm sugar create a spectacular flavor profile that's both bold and balanced.
+Today, I'm sharing my Thai Beef Salad with Peanut Lime Dressing - a vibrant dish that my family absolutely loved for Sunday dinner.
+There was even enough left over for my husband's lunch the next day!

 a salad on a square plate with sliced beef and chopsticks